 The commentary team will advise you which boat(s) needs to go to Boat Control.
-The Boat Control team will also display the lane number(s) of these boats on the pontoon immediately below the tower.
+The Boat Control team will also display the lane number(s) of these boats on the pontoon from which to egress the water to attend Boat Control.